annatbui/Gaussian_truncated_potential/README.md

 # LMFT
 Relevant source code for LMFT/SCA electrostatics in LAMMPS.
+The files tagged 03Mar2020 should work with LAMMPS versions prior to the 29Oct2020 stable release.
+Updating these file for use with LAMMPS >= 29Oct2020 is work in progress.

 This is an implementation of electrostatics in the *strong-coupling approximation* for use with *local molecular field theory* (LMFT).
 This is intended to be used with the LAMMPS simulation package.
 If you use this code, please cite:

 > S. J. Cox, <i> Dielectric response with short-ranged electrostatics</i>, Proc.
 Natl.
 Acad.
 Sci. <b>117</b>, 19746-19752 (2020)